MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 New-ReportSubmissionRule -Name DefaultReportSubmissionRule -ReportSubmissionPolicy DefaultReportSubmissionPolicy -SentTo $usersub
 ```

-This example creates the report submission policy with the Microsoft integrated reporting experience enabled, user reporting to Microsoft disabled, and reported messages sent to the specified user submissions mailbox only.
+This example creates the report submission policy with the Microsoft integrated reporting experience enabled, user reporting to Microsoft disabled, and reported messages sent to the specified reporting mailbox only.

 ### Example 4
 ```powershell